Why Georgia Really IS On Your Mind

 Just over an hour’s drive to the southwest, you’ll find the town of Senoia, now possibly better known as the Walking Dead town, where the Walkin’ Dead Tours will take you on a private backlot where 17 scenes have been filmed.
 Meanwhile, Georgia Tour Company combines its Walking Dead tour with other Senoia locations from Fried Green Tomatoes, Pet Sematary II, Drop Dead Diva and more.

-But if—like many—you’re in the grips of Stranger Things fever thanks to the just-released Season 3, you’ll want to proceed directly to Jackson, home to a lot of the show’s backdrops.
+But if—like many—you’re still in Stranger Things withdrawal, you’ll want to proceed directly to Jackson, home to a lot of the show’s backdrops.
 Take your own walking tour of downtown, where you’ll find the vandalized theater, Joyce’s store and the back-alley showdown location.
 You can even play an escape game in Hopper’s cabin from Season 2 at Escape Woods in nearby Powder Springs.
 In fact, come fall, Atlanta Movie Tours—known to use series' actors and extras as guides—will be running comprehensive Stranger Things tours that include Jackson (among several other of the show's locations).
 Meanwhile, the company's just-launched Atlanta Upside Down Tour takes you to Benny's Burgers, the Palace Arcade, the sheriff's department, that creepy pumpkin patch—and several other season-spanning locations.

 Ready to go?
 Plan your Georgia getaway with these trip planning tips.